tonethar/IGME-330-Fall-2021/projects/project-3.md

 |    1.
 Valid HTML | |
 |    2.
 Valid CSS | |
 |    3.
 Images properly optimized | |
 |    4.
-Procedural drawing by directly accessing the CanvasRenderingContext2D that we have been utilizing in class is required.
+Procedural drawing by directly accessing the `CanvasRenderingContext2D` that we have been utilizing in class is required.
 (Processing, Pixi.js, WebGL et al are NOT allowed)
 |    5.
-Canvas API methods must be used to draw rectangles, lines, arcs, curves, images and so on depending on the needs of your project
+Canvas API methods MUST be used to draw rectangles, lines, arcs, curves, images and so on depending on the needs of your project
 |    6. `ctx.save()` and `ctx.restore()` MUST be used frequently/where appropriate
 |    - *Fails HTML Validation* | *(-5)* |
 |    - *Fails CSS Validation* | *(-5)* |